 How many times have you noticed that a person talking with you seems to be distracted either by phone or a PC or on their smartwatch?
 You feel the person is not completely into a conversation and misses out on details where he or she should have responded properly, and with more attention.
-This is what is called as Phubbing, and it’s tearing apart relationship between families and friends.
+This is what is called Phubbing, and it’s tearing apart relationships between families and friends.

 What is Phubbing

-What does Phubbing mean for personal relations
+What does Phubbing mean for personal relations?

 I have been through this, and it went so deep that I started disconnecting from everyone in my family.
-They felt that I had been ignoring them, which was not my intention but then I was doing.
+They felt that I had been ignoring them, which was not my intention but then I was doing it.
 Every day I reached back home, I would snag my phone, and check things randomly, while lunch, while breakfast, and it became worse.
 Family and Friend need their time with you, and I was busy exploring social media either for work or fun.
 So much that it became chronic.

 Treat this like Passive Smoking.
 When you don’t give proper time to each other, you feel ignored, and the attention which spouses would have given to each other goes somewhere else.
 Your partner may experience depression and lower marital satisfaction.
 This could lead to divorce if taken into a chronic level.
 A family needs attention, not because they need it, but because they deserve it.